Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Examining the Envisioning Gap in Three LLM Interfaces

 \subsubsection{Intentionality Gap}

 The primary way Cursor aligns user intent with model output is through references of code snippets, files, and documentation.
 When authoring a prompt, users can attach an existing file of code they've written, a function within the code editor, or even documentation of third-party libraries to steer the output of the model.
 This functionality has many use cases, including prompting the model to adopt the same style or asking the LLM to use a particular method or function from a library.
-While this feature reduces the amount of effort involved in establishing context with the LLM, this affordance does not inherently give users a mental model of how the LLM works, meaning users may still run into issues.
+While this feature reduces the amount of effort involved in establishing context with the LLM, this affordance does not inherently give users a mental model of how the LLM works, which means that users may still run into issues.
 Furthermore, to help evaluate output, user can ask Cursor questions about their codebase.
-Since these questions can be about any piece of code within the code editor -- either model- or user-generated -- this feature can help users understand how to make their prompts more optimal.
+The questions can be about any piece of code within the code editor -- either model- or user-generated -- to help users understand how to make their prompts more optimal.